Youngsam/adr_analysis_paper/README.md

 # TD-based analysis on ADRs

 This repo is for the paper "An analysis of adverse drug reactions identified in nursing notes using reinforcement learning."
-This is only for review or providing details to readers.
+This is only for reviewers or providing details to readers.

 The contents are as follows:
 * Additional details for the paper are in addpendix.md